clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 The ClusterLink operator will have privileged permissions to deploy the ClusterLink project to the cluster.
 The control plane of ClusterLink will be granted privileged access to all cluster resources through RBAC (Role-Based Access Control).

-In the future, we may introduce a Namespace deployment, which will have permissions limited to a single namespace.
+In the future, we may introduce a per-Namespace deployment, which will have permissions limited to a single namespace.

 ## Implementation Details